RediSearch/RediSearch/README.md

    - **MAX num**: If set, we limit the results to a maximum of `num`. (**Note**: The default is 5, and the number cannot be greater than 10).

+   - **WITHSCORES**: If set, we also return the score of each suggestion. this can be used to merge results from multiple instances

 ### Returns: